jweilbach/fashion-hunting/KNOWN_ISSUES.md

 ---

 ### 2. Duplicate Logging with Celery Multiprocessing
-**Status**: Known Limitation
+**Status**: Fixed
 **Priority**: Medium
 **Date Identified**: 2025-11-08
+**Date Fixed**: 2025-11-08

 **Description**:
-When running Celery workers with `concurrency=2` (or higher), all log entries appear duplicated in both console output and log files.
-This occurs because each worker process independently executes the `after_setup_logger` signal handler and adds handlers to its own root logger instance.
+When running Celery workers with `concurrency=2` (or higher), all log entries appeared duplicated in both console output and log files.
+This occurred because each worker process independently executed the `after_setup_logger` signal handler and added handlers to its own root logger instance.

 **Examples**:
 ```